A First Class Honours graduate of the Royal Academy of Dance.

 After initially acquiring a broad perspective on dance education across all contexts, I explored dance in the community, dance for older learners and dance in higher education.
 This afforded me insight into the benefits of dance participation for assorted individuals and has enhanced my teaching practice by empowering me as a reflective and empathetic professional.
 Furthermore, examining these topics has enriched my awareness of the irreplaceable role of the arts, and specifically dance, in lifelong education.

 In other modules, I focused on ballet.
 This enabled me to delve into the relationship between music and mime, refining my appreciation of Romantic Era ballets and facilitating new ways to use the music as an educational resource in the studio.
 Concentrating on ballet also made the most of my expertise as a journalist and dance writer by allowing me to discuss familiar ballet companies in relation to relevant historical, political, economic, artistic and educational circumstances.

-Completing my dissertation, titled Meet Me at the Barre: Community in the Ballet Class, combined my skills as a researcher, interviewer, writer and academic with my passion as a dance student and dance teacher.
+Completing my dissertation, titled Meet Me at the Barre: Community in the Ballet Class, combined my skills as a researcher, interviewer and writer with my passion as a dance student and dance teacher.
 Inspired by my own experience of ballet classes, I investigated the role of the ballet teacher in making the most of the sense of community that the ballet class can provide.

 Teaching itself is very much an art.
 No one approach will necessarily work for every learner and individuals differ when it comes to their reasons to dance.
 My teaching ethos is therefore based on an ambition to help everyone in my dance classes to recognise their own strengths and progress positively.